samueljohnsiby/Documnet-Analyzer/Readme.md

 # Document Analyzer

-Document Analyzer is a tool that analyzes a document and generates questions based on its content.
-Users can interact with the chat bot to receive responses relevant to the document.
+Document Analyzer is an application designed to analyze PDF documents and generate answers based on their content.
+The application utilizes  natural language processing models, such as DeBERTa from Hugging Face, to extract key information from the documents.
+Users can interact with the chat bot interface to ask questions about the document's content, and the bot will provide responses based on the analysis.

 ## Technologies Used